shinigamiKira/data-deduplication/README.md

 2. Python

 #How to run

-1. On Linux
+1. For Linux,
-    run the "launch.py" file directly or open a terminal, navigate to the folder and run "python launch.py" command on console.
+get the linux.tar file extract it to a desired folder and run the "launch.py" file directly or open a terminal, navigate to the folder and run "python launch.py" command on console.

-2. On Windows
+2. For Windows,
-    run the launch.exe file directly
+get the windows.zip folder extract it to desired folder and run the launch.exe file directly